aramchek81/docs-assignments/technical-writer/assignment.md

 # Debugging Kubernetes Pods

-This section explains how to debug Kubernetes pods from the command line by getting information about available pods and checking the logs for specific pods.
+This section explains how to debug Kubernetes pods from the command line by getting information about available pods, checking the logs for specific pods, examining the contents of containers, and debugging a container.
 For more information about the `kubectl` CLI, see [Kubectl Reference Docs](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands).

 <a id="examine-pods"></a>
-## Examine Available Pods
+## View the Status of Available Pods

-Before you begin the debugging process, examine all available pods to find pods with possible issue.
+Before you begin the debugging process, list all available pods to find pods with possible issues.

-1. To see the status of all pods, use the `kubectl get pods` command.
+1. To view the status of all pods, use the `kubectl get pods` command.
 For example:

    ```bash
    kubectl get pods